J.D., Saint Louis University School of Law, cum laude, 1995

 Betty Schaefer knows firsthand what arguments are more likely to be effective in probate court — she previously worked as legal counsel to the St. Louis County Probate Division.
 Today, she uses that experience and her extensive knowledge of the probate and trust codes to help clients resolve issues as efficiently and effectively as possible.

 Betty helps clients with estate and trust administration matters, as well as estate planning and trust funding needs.
-She has helped clients with estate and trust controversies, particularly in the areas of probate, trust, and fiduciary litigation.
+She has helped clients with estate and trust controversies, particularly in the areas of probate, trust, and fiduciary litigation, and she has been appointed by local courts as a neutral third party or special fiduciary in numerous trust and estate disputes.
 Betty also assists clients with their estate planning needs, including special needs estate planning.

 She also assists financial institutions with issues related to probate and trust administration, as well as advising them in their roles as corporate fiduciaries.